Udp2025/MestEnergyFront/docs/alerts.md

 1. Create an alert with a numeric threshold (e.g., availability below 90%).
 Either adjust sample data or temporarily edit the KPI source so that the value breaches the threshold.
 Run `php artisan kpi:run-alerts` and reload the bell dropdown to confirm the notification shows the measured value vs. the configured threshold.
 2. Create another alert where the KPI column is known to be null/missing (or temporarily comment out the value in the dataset).
 Run the command again: the notification should read “Sin datos …” and include the missing-data reason.
 Mark the event as read from the dropdown or the `/site_alerts` toast area to ensure the unread counter clears.
+3. Offline scenario: log out (or simply note the unread list), run `php artisan kpi:run-alerts` to simulate an overnight run, then log back in.
+Previously created events should still appear as unread in both the bell dropdown and `/site_alerts`, proving that background alerts are preserved until explicitly acknowledged.